ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/plastic_bucket/plastic_bucket_with_lid/plastic_bucket_with_lid.md

 ---

-We started the plants first in a smaller container to train them to be at least 10" first before putting them in this 5 gallon bucket system.
+We start the plants first in a smaller container to train the roots to be about 10" before putting them in this 5 gallon bucket system.

 ---